-The AEM30940 is a full-featured energy efficient power management circuit able to charge a storage element (battery or supercapacitor, connected to BATT) from an energy source (connected to SRC) as well as to supply loads at different operating voltages through two power supplying LDO regulators (LVOUT and HVOUT).
+The AEM10941 is a full-featured energy efficient power management circuit able to charge a storage element (battery or supercapacitor, connected to BATT) from an energy source (connected to SRC) as well as to supply loads at different operating voltages through two power supplying LDO regulators (LVOUT and HVOUT).

-The heart of the AEM30940 is a cascade of two regulated switching converters, namely the boost converter and the buck converter with high-power conversion efficiencies (See Page 18).
+The heart of the AEM10941 is a cascade of two regulated switching converters, namely the boost converter and the buck converter with high-power conversion efficiencies (See Page 18).

 At first start-up, as soon as a required cold-start voltage of 380 mV and a scant amount of power of just 3 μ W available from the harvested energy source, the AEM coldstarts.
-After the cold start, the AEM can extract the power available from the source as long as the input voltage is comprised between 50 mV and 5 V.
+After the cold start, the AEM can extract the power available from the source as long as the input voltage is comprised between 50 mV and 5 V. Note that the minimum voltage for the cold start may be set by adding resistors (see Page 12).